 Ask your doctor ahead of time about any other medicine you may take if naratriptan does not work.
 After you take the other medicine, check with your doctor as soon as possible.
 Headaches that are not relieved by naratriptan are sometimes caused by conditions that need other treatment.

-If you feel much better after a dose of naratriptan, but your headache comes back or gets worse after a while, you may use more naratriptan.
-However, use naratriptan only as directed by your doctor.
-Do not use more of it, and do not use it more often, than directed.
-Using too much naratriptan may increase the chance of side effects.
+If you feel much better after a dose of naratriptan, but your headache comes back or gets worse after a while, you may take one additional dose of naratriptan 4 hours after the first dose.
+Do not use more than 5 milligrams in any 24-hour period.

 naratriptan comes with a patient information leaflet.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

 The dose of naratriptan will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of naratriptan.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For migraine headaches:

 - Adults—1 or 2.5 milligrams (mg) taken as a single dose.
 If the migraine comes back after being relieved, another dose may be taken 4 hours after the last dose.
 Do not take more than 5 mg in any 24-hour period.

 - Children—Use and dose must be determined by your doctor.